What is your property manager's contact info?

 Is there a grocery store on Spanish Wells?

 Yes.
 The Food Fair grocery store is on 19th St and Main, eight blocks west from the house.
 They are open from 9-5 Monday through Saturday.
 It's a full blown, average sized grocery store and has an excellent pharmacy.
-There is an ATM at the Royal Bank of Canada next door.
+You can get sunblock there.

 A piece of advice: the Food Fair gets low on certain items like milk and fresh produce by Tuesday.
 The grocery boat gets into Spanish Wells on Wednesday and the shelves get restocked by Thurday evening.
 Friday and Saturday are the best days to do your heavy duty grocery shopping.